evanshortiss/summit-2020-rhmi-lab/data/losangeles-api-data/README.md

 ## Traffic/Parking Sample Data

-This hackathon uses data scraped for the LA City APIs for traffic and parking.
+This lab uses data scraped for the LA City APIs for traffic and parking.
 Our PostgreSQL database setup uses this data.

 ## Explanation of File Names